Academic Unit Reviews

 - Appoint the review team

-- Receive and transmit the report of the review team
+- Receive and transmit the report of the review team as appropriate

-- Receive the unit’s implementation plan
+- Receive and consider the unit’s implementation plan

 - Report regularly to Executive of Council on the status of reviews; and